ronin-engineer-88/pdf-splittor/README.md

 # PDF Splittor

 ## Function
-- Splitting long pages in a PDF file into smaller pages in another file.
+- Splitting long pages in a PDF file into smaller pages in another file with A4 aspect ratio.
 - Do not split across texts

 ## How to use